GENERAL

 - Slow update cycles

 These are two very different platforms.
 While Steam aims for the desktop market, Windows Store can be compared to stores for the mobile market (AppStore etc.).
-Due to code execution security, many SDK and functional calls are different or not allowd on Windows Store, making it impossible to port parts of the project.
-I have done my best, and for most users, the two versions will feel identical.
+Due to code execution security, many SDK and functional calls are different or not allowed on Windows Store, making it impossible to port parts of the project.
 The major differences is the lack of support for SteamVR (meaning no Virtual Reality (VR) in the Windows Store version) and TrackIR.
 Multiplayer modes will not be supported, as with future DLCs.

-This list can grow as features are added, however the current price will always reflect the current implementation when purchasing the game.
 In addition, the certification process and the manual steps required by the app certification team in Microsoft leads to delayed and slower updates, making the process slightly harder than for Steam versions.
-Due to this, I submit only a few of the updates I roll out through Steam to the Windows Store publishing pipeline (multiple updates are packed into a larger update) .
-This does not mean that the majority of the new features are skipped in the Windows Store version, but simply that more of these features are packed into less frequent but larger updates.
+Due to this, I submit only a few of the updates I roll out through Steam to the Windows Store publishing pipeline (multiple updates are packed into a larger update).

 A simulator like this needs VR support, and this is why I decided to release a preliminary support for Virtual Reality even before the 1.0 milestone, just to get started with VR development.
 You can consider the implementation as being in a research phase and is currently not affecting the price of the product.